qoricode/mqperf/README.md

 ### AWS Credentials
 Message queues and test servers are automatically provisioned using **Ansible** on **AWS**.
 You will need to have the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` present in the environment for things to work properly, as well as Ansible and Boto installed.
+The `ansible/sso` script can be used to set the environment variables according to a sso role.

 See [Creating AWS access key](https://aws.amazon.com/premiumsupport/knowledge-center/create-access-key/) for details.